-Also referred to as stressed-skin walls., SIPs consist of plywood, strandboard or drywall that are glued around a core of expanded polyurethane, polyisocyanurate , polystyrene, compressed wheat straw or epoxy, and can be used for ceilings, floors, walls and roofs.
+Also referred to as stressed-skin walls, SIPs consist of plywood, strandboard—or drywall that glued around a core of expanded polyurethane—polyisocyanurate, polystyrene, and compressed wheat straw or epoxy.
+They can be used for ceilings, floors, walls, and roofs.
 These panels vary in thickness and are glued together and secured with lumber.

 THE UPSIDE: SIPs provide sound insulation and strength in a home and resist moisture.

 THE DOWNSIDE: SIPs are more expensive than other insulation types.